ichisadashioko/ichisadashioko/readme.md

 # Visual novel projects

-I don't have "umlimited" free time and my own room (I moved out.) to go through each sentences to write summary and paraphrase them anymore.
+I don't have "unlimited" free time and my own room (I moved out.) to go through each sentences to write summary and paraphrase them anymore.

 ## Project ideas